Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 When it came time to decide what I wanted to do in this world, I decided that I would study psychology.
 Why did I pick that?
 I thought that subject would help me with those two questions of what contributes to people being violent and what kind of learning helps people to stay connected to their compassionate nature.

 I went to the University with the idea of becoming a clinical psychologist.
 My thinking was that people who are acting violent must have some kind of mental dysfunction, some kind of illness.
 So I would learn how to cure this illness.
-In the course of getting my doctor's degree in psychology, I had the good experience with a professor of mine, Professor Michael Hokkien.
+In the course of getting my doctor's degree in psychology, I had the good experience with a professor of mine, Professor [Michael Hakeem](https://scholar.google.com/scholar?q=Michael+Hakeem).
 He helped me to see that the choice I had made clinical psychology had some limits to it.

 First of all, he showed me that the way that psychologists and psychiatrists diagnose people, [didn't have any scientific research to document that these words they use could be scientifically diagnosed](https://www.technologynetworks.com/neuroscience/news/psychiatric-diagnoses-found-to-be-scientifically-meaningless-321555).
 He also showed me that by **looking at the problem 'why are people violent' as an illness that it overlooks how the structures of our society contribute to people behaving in this way**.
 He helped me to see that by diagnosing people as mentally ill and believing that the violence was a cause of mental illness.
 We were then taking the focus away from the education that the structures provided, which create the violence.